HakimiX/BusinessIntelligence/Assignment1/Assignment1.md

 Andreas Bjørns Gade 4, 3.
 TH | 1428 København K	| 1700000 | 54 | 31481

+### Python Code

-### Describe in natural language and line-by-line what the program is doing.
+#### Describe in natural language and line-by-line what the program is doing.
 Describe also for each line what the Python code expresses.